duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 ## Driver Links

-The links here are for a recent version of the JDBC driver that is compatible with Tableau.
+The link here is for a recent version of the JDBC driver that is compatible with Tableau.
 If you wish to connect to a database file, you will need to make sure the file was created with a file-compatible version of DuckDB.
 Also, check that there is only one version of the driver installed as there are multiple filenames in use.